freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1448.1

-View all the data in your bikes table ordered by the `bike_id`.
+In the psql prompt, view all the data in your bikes table ordered by the `bike_id`.

 #### HINTS